-For example, suppose two plugins exist, pluginA and pluginB.
+Suppose two plugins exist, pluginA and pluginB.
+Plugin A has a precedence of 1, and plugin B has a precedence of 2, meaning that plugin A is more authoritative.
 These plugins both report data for a node with an ID of node1.
 However, each reports a different node power state.
 Plugin A reports the power as ON, while plugin B reports the power as OFF.
-The data collision that occurs due to these two contradictory reports is resolved by the timing of when they save their node reports.
-Assume that both plugins report node data when polling only.
-If plugin A is polled first and plugin B second, the node will be reported as OFF until plugin A is polled again and vice versa.
+The data collision that occurs due to these two contradictory reports is resolved by the precedence of the plugins.
+Since plugin A has a higher precedence (lower number), it is considered authoritative and the node will be reported as ON.